New Bank of England rate-setter to keep interest in hedge fund

 Former BoE policymaker Andrew Sentance, who served on the MPC from 2006 to 2011, said a flexible approach to perceived conflicts of interest was needed to ensure that enough external MPC members, who are meant to act as a counterweight to senior BoE officials, came from the private sector as well as academia.

-Sentance recalled how he had been required to give up his share options in British Airways when he ceased to be its chief economist and joined the BoE.
+Sentance recalled how he was required to give up his share options in British Airways when he ceased to be its chief economist and joined the BoE.

 "When I was there, the perceptions (of conflict of interest) were the driving force.
 I think you have to remove actual conflicts of interest.
 Whether you have to have everything so nobody could point a finger at anybody is a genuinely difficult issue, if the MPC is to draw on private-sector experience."